Cassius Winston: Washington Wizards (2020–2022)

 On November 18, 2020, Winston was drafted by the Oklahoma City Thunder with the 53rd overall pick in the 2020 NBA draft.
 His rights were subsequently traded to the Washington Wizards and on November 28, 2020, he was signed to a two-way contract.
 However, since Washington's affiliate, the Capital City Go-Go withdrew from the tournament, he was assigned to the Erie BayHawks for the NBA G League season, making his debut on February 10, 2021.

 On August 19, 2021, Winston signed a second two-way contract with the Wizards.
-He appeared in 7 games for the Wizards during the 2021-2022 regular season.
+He appeared in 7 games for the Wizards during the 2021–2022 regular season.

 Winston joined the Philadelphia 76ers for the 2022 NBA Summer League.

-Bayern Munich (2022–present)
+Bayern Munich (2022–2023)

 On July 28, 2022, Winston signed with German club Bayern Munich.

+Tofaş (2023–2024)

+On July 18, 2023, he signed with Tofaş of Basketbol Süper Ligi (BSL).

+Pallacanestro Reggiana (2024–present)

+On July 19, 2024, Winston signed two-year deal with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).